Martinho de Ataíde, 2nd Count of Atouguia

 Dom Martinho de Ataíde (c.
 1415 – 1499), 2nd Count of Atouguia, was a 15th-century Portuguese nobleman and diplomat.
-In 1455, he was granted the lordship of the Canary Islands, by donation from King Henry IV of Castile, which he later sold to the Count of Viana.
+In 1464, he was granted a partial lordship of the Canary Islands, by donation from King Henry IV of Castile.

 Biography

 He was the eldest son of Álvaro Gonçalves de Ataíde, 1st Count of Atouguia and Dona Guiomar de Castro, of the House of Cadaval.

 He succeeded in the title, shortly after his father's death, by a royal decree from Afonso V of Portugal, dated 14 February 1452.
 He thus became the 2nd Count of Atouguia, his title being later confirmed by royal letters of 1482 and 1487.

 Missions in Ceuta and Castile

 He was with his father at the Battle of Alfarrobeira, on the side of King Afonso V. The sovereign, soon after making him Count, sent him on a mission to the Portuguese fortress of Ceuta, accompanied by Fernando I, 4th Count of Arraiolos and later 2nd Duke of Bragança (1403 - 1478), with the aim of convincing the King's brother, the Infante Dom Fernando, later Duke of Viseu, to return to Portugal (the Infante was planning to stay in Ceuta, in order to fight the Moors).
 The mission was crowned with success and shortly afterwards Afonso V appointed one of the brothers of the Count of Atouguia, Dom Vasco de Ataíde, to the influential position of Prior do Crato (head of the Order of the Knights of St. John of Jerusalem in Portugal), in succession to another of his brothers, Dom João de Ataíde, who had precociously passed away.

 In 1455, the monarch sent Dom Martinho (together with his mother, Dona Guiomar de Castro) on a diplomatic mission to Castile, for which he received the hefty sum of 1355 dobras.
 The mission consisted in officially accompanying the Infanta Joan of Portugal to Castile, for the celebration of her marriage to King Henry IV.